 This past weekend, I stayed in Vineyard Haven.
 That’s a first for me.
 I have always stayed in Edgartown or Oak Bluffs in the past.
 Actually, if you want to get technical, I only stayed in Vineyard Haven when I was a little boy.
 My parents and I camped at the campground.
-I loved camping back then; however, as an adult, I have become more of a country inn and B&B, kinda guy.
+I loved camping back then; however, as an adult, I like to have more than a sleeping bag to sleep on.
 I was eager to see what Vineyard Haven would have to offer me as it would now be my backyard.
 So, here is the third entry in my series of places and activities not to be missed when you visit Martha’s Vineyard!
 Hopefully, you have already read, ‘Must Do’s Of Edgartown‘, and ‘Must Do’s Of Oak Bluffs‘.
 Welcome to ‘Must Do’s Of Vineyard Haven’.

 Eating Vineyard Haven

 I don’t think that it will come to anyone’s surprise that of all of the Must Do’s of Vineyard Haven, eating is my favourite.
 Before I really spent much time in the town, that was all I really used it for other than getting on and off the ferry.
 The biggest reason for that is, of course, The Black Dog Tavern.
 The Black Dog Tavern was built in 1971, but it seems like it has been there for hundreds of years.
 It’s quite easy to suspend your disbelief.
 It’s easy to see it dating back to the years when Vineyard Haven was called Holmes Hole.
 The interior is beautifully aged wood decorated with artifacts from schooners and whaling ships long gone, and historic photos of the area.